 - All approved Creative Collaborations screenings will be free, but ticketed for the public (i.e. no funds to support your proposal should be expected from ticket sales).

-- Commit to introducing each film in the series (3–8 minutes, including film context but not content—no spoilers or major plot points).
+- Commit to introducing each film in the series (3–8 minutes, including film context but not content—no spoilers or major plot points) and providing a Q&A moderator (when applicable).

 - Send to IU Cinema for approval any marketing materials or press releases designed for series events.